 While en route one may come across various wildlife species including Leopard, Buffalo, Rhino, Hippo, Antelope and smaller nocturnal species such as Chameleons.
 Its a magnificent outing in an incredible park.

 Turtle Tour Sightings

 The 2015/2016 Turtle Tour Season (area: St Lucia/iSimangaliso Wetland Park) has truly been a magnificent season thus far.
-November 2015 started of with splendid sightings of Leopards virtually each evening.
-Furthermore our Ranger Jacques was fortunate to spot more than 1 Leopard on most nights in and among-st other Nocturnal wildlife.
-The Turtles started showing themselves from mid November and continued throughout the season.
-Leatherback Turtles and Logger Head Turtles where witnessed on numerous occasions throughout the season.
+November 2015 started off with splendid sightings of Leopards virtually each evening.
+Furthermore, our Ranger Jacques was fortunate to spot more than 1 Leopard on most nights in and among-st other Nocturnal wildlife.
+The Turtles started showing themselves from mid-November and continued throughout the season.
+Leatherback Turtles and Logger Head Turtles were witnessed on numerous occasions throughout the season.

 - 45 year Lifespan